ArtyomVorontsov/ReactCarousel/README.md

 You can choose type of card or pass your custom card component.

 - elements={ elementsRealPhotos / elements / Your API data }

-> {elementsRealPhotos} and {elements} this is test api from **"./CarouselBundle/FakeAPI/FakeAPI"** You can choose API source for carousel, carousel component will map through all API data and render all Cards.
+> {elementsRealPhotos} and {elements} this is arrays from **"./CarouselBundle/FakeAPI/FakeAPI"** they contain demonstration data.

+You can choose API source for carousel via elements attribute, carousel component will map through all API data and render all Cards.

 **Properties only for custom card component**
 - cardWidth={window.innerWidth}